top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/10_ml_assembly_and_control.md

 Slack Channel: help-parts

 There is a checklist inside.
-You should go through the box and ensure that the parts that are supposed to be in it actually are insidde.
+You should go through the box and ensure that the parts that are supposed to be in it actually are inside.

-TODO: what to do if you are missing something?
+If you are missing something, contact your local responsible and ask for help on Slack in the appropriate channel.

 These sections describe the parts that are in your box.

 See: [](#acquiring-parts-c0)

 See: [](#acquiring-parts-c1)

 ## Soldering your boards